FrankHB/pl-docs/en-US/calling-for-language-features.md

 Ensuring basic consistency and general availability of expressive language features.

-[The paper of the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf) also talks about first-class objects.
-This is considered first-class entities here, as it does not enforce identities of objects (see below).
+[The dissertation introducing the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf) also talks about first-class objects.
+An instance of such objects is considered a *first-class entity* (or shorten as *entity* ) here, as it does not enforce its identity (see below).
+In particular, the *smooth conjecture* (in the section 1.1.2 of the dissertation) is interested in the design required for a general-purposed language, because a language can only become general-purposed by providing sufficient ability of adaption in different problem domains with effective and suited ways of abstraction, and the latter is mainly embodied by using of first-class entites as one of the fundamental methods.

 ### First-class objects

 Allowing distinction of object identities.

-An object is an entitiy which preserve its identity.
+An *object* is an entity which preserve its identity.
 Unless otherwise specified, any two objects can be differentiated by the identity.
+This definition has more restriction of identity compared to the one in the dissertation introducing the vau calculi (which is called as a first class entity, see above).

+The identity is needed for [ontology](https://en.wikipedia.org/wiki/Ontology) purpose.
+Although when not built-in, it can still be expressed by derived languages from the base specification, the essense of generality makes this approach unnecessarily *indirect* in the whole design.
+This is the very same reason compared to the reason about keeping expresiveness of [*side effects*](https://en.wikipedia.org/wiki/Side_effect) in the base specification (rather than providing them through the derived languages), as well as the reason of allowing the programs being *stateful* (see also first-class states below): if a language is lacking of these essential features by design, it is more suited to be a target language [being transformed to](https://en.wikipedia.org/wiki/Program_transformation) (e.g. by a [compiler](https://en.wikipedia.org/wiki/Compiler) during translation of a source program, or within a [proof assistant](https://en.wikipedia.org/wiki/Proof_assistant) during verifying some properties of a source program), but not a language used by human users directly.

 ### First-class states